 Can VPNs be used with SCADA systems?

 Yes, but SCADA networks require careful segmentation and strict access controls.
 A VPN can securely connect remote operators to SCADA dashboards, provided it is paired with a Zero Trust approach and network segmentation to protect critical systems.
-Edge free download for windows 7
+In browser vpn chrome in-browser Chrome extensions: how to use, top options for private browsing, and a 2026 comparison

 How often should VPN configurations be reviewed?